 Sono molto contenta di fare una collaborazione con Eleonora, una nuova insegnante che abita a Ferrara, Italia! È una donna piena di energia e allegria che offre agli ospiti un Homestay ideale.
 La sua casa è grande, e gli studenti staranno nelle camere private, con bagno privato, e avranno anche accesso al giardino pieno di verde delizioso… tutto solo pochi passi dal centro storico, in bici.
 Ferrara, è chiamato “la città ciclabile” ed è un tesoro da scoprire – con palazzi renascimentali e feste e costumi.
 Il homestay di Eleonora include tutti i pasti, escursioni della città e anche una gita a Ravenna, un breve distanze in macchina, per vedere i mosaici famosi e per partecipare in un laboratorio per sapere come fa i mosaici.

 I am so pleased to be working with Eleonora, a new homestay Italian language teacher in Ferrara, Italy!
-She is an energetic, vivacious woman who offers to her guests an ideal Italian language homestay.
-Her home is spacious, and guests will enjoy private rooms and bath, as well as access to a delightful garden… all just a short distance by bike from the city center.
+She is an energetic, vivacious woman who offers her guests an ideal Italian language homestay.
+Her home is spacious, and guests will enjoy private rooms and baths, as well as access to a delightful garden… all just a short distance by bike from the city center.
 Ferrara called the “city of cyclists” is a gem to be explored — featuring Renaissance palaces and costumed festivals.
 Eleonora’s homestay includes full room and board, all meals, guided excursions of the city — even a trip to nearby Ravenna to see the famous mosaics and learn how they are created.

 If you would like to make a reservation, click on the form link above and indicate your first, second & third choices for an Italian Language Homestay along with dates and language level.
 Melissa will respond as soon as she receives the form.
 If for some reason you don’t hear back immediately, please send a follow-up email to Homestay@studentessamatta.com